ivan-leschinsky/hexo-theme-phase/README.md

 ## Bug Fixes
 * Fixed issue with fancybox for pages (non-posts)
-* Add some logic to deal with root folder + menu item hyper references (however appears to cause extra slashes in url?)
+* Add some logic to deal with root folder + menu item hyper references